 When you have been diagnosed and know what is causing your bowel problems, you will be able to discuss possible treatments with your doctor or continence advisor.
 They will explain what is causing your problem and how the different treatments can help.
 They will also talk to you about any side effects, these are extra problems that can be caused by the treatment.
 Together, you can decide which treatment is the most suitable.

-Please use the drop down menus below for information on the different types of treatments that are available for bowel problems.
+Please use the drop down menus on the right hand side for information on the different types of treatments that are available for bowel problems.
 Please note the drop down menus in this section provide information on all treatments available for all conditions/symptoms.

 If you have been diagnosed and know what your condition or symptoms are, you may find it easier to search for a possible treatment through our bowel problem section where you will find information on your particular condition or symptoms as well as the appropriate treatment options relevant to your condition.